hacdias/hacdias.com/content/posts/2026/08/31/recently/index.md

 ## 🍄 Life {#life}

 At the beginning of the month, I went to the Canal Pride Parade in Amsterdam.
-I had the opportunity to be in a boot this year, which completely changes how you experience the pride parede.
+I had the opportunity to be in a boat this year, which completely changes how you experience the pride parade.
 It was much more enjoyable.

 I've been to Amsterdam before for the Canal Pride but I have never enjoyed it that much, especially in comparison to Utrecht's, or to normal parades, which, in the Netherlands, are called "walks".
 On regular parades where you walk you are part of it.
 In Utrecht, in their canal parade, you're also quite close to the boats, feeling much more personal than what it feels to watch the canal parade in Amsterdam.

-A week after a friend has visited, which was quite nice.
+A week later, a friend visited, which was quite nice.
 He saw a bit more of Eindhoven than the last time and we biked quite a lot.
 At the same time, we were "fighting" with an electricity issue, which I've [written about](/2026/08/25/electricity-leakage/), as well as a water leakage, which I still want to write about.

 ## 💪 Health {#health}